dorukkilitcioglu/books2rec/README.md

 Powering our recommendations is the Netflix-prize winner SVD algorithm.
 It is, without doubt, one of the most monumental algorithms in the history of recommender systems.
 Over time, we are aiming to improve our recommendations using the latest trends in recommender systems.

 ### Evaluation Metrics
 There are two widely used metrics in recommender systems that we also use.
 The **Mean Squared Error**, otherwise known as _MAE_, is the average difference between a predicted rating an the actual rating.
-Its close cousing, **Root Mean Squared Error** (otherwise known as _RMSE_) is still an average distance, but the difference between the predicted rating and the actual rating is squared, meaning that it is much more costly to miss something by a large margin than to miss something by a small margin.
+Its close cousin, **Root Mean Squared Error** (otherwise known as _RMSE_) is still an average distance, but the difference between the predicted rating and the actual rating is squared, meaning that it is much more costly to miss something by a large margin than to miss something by a small margin.

 ## Project Structure
 As heavily encouraged by our advisor, Dr. Anasse Bari, we have tried a lot of different technologies in our quest to make a book recommender system.
 As such, we have multiple different mini-projects in this repo.
 These are mostly contained into individual folders.